 An interesting acoustic set featuring vocals by Senegalese-Gambian expatriate Julia Sarr, along with French guitarist Patrice Larose.
 The opening tracks are the best, with a nimble, gliding feel that's more softer than much of the modern, electrified Senegalese pop we've heard in recent years.
 African pop superstar Youssou N'Dour guests on the title track (and has been a champion of Sarr's budding career); Leity M'Baye guests as well.
 This album has a distinctive feel; Larose adds a light, deft accompaniment which compliments Sarr's reserved, introspective vocals.
 As the album wears on, though, she shifts from more traditional-sounding African phrasing into an amorphous, free-flowing neo-soul crooning, and while it's okay for a tune or two, it goes on and on in the same vein from the middle of the record to the end and wears thin quick if you aren't already inclined towards modern soul music.
 Still, for many listeners I think Sarr will come as a minor sensation; folks looking for a new sound, and for something on the mellow side, may welcome her the same way that Cesaria Evora and Habib Koite have been embraced in recent years.
 I don't think this album is nearly on the same calibre as either of those artists, but I think the appeal may be much the same.
 For the right world music fan, this would certainly be worth checking out.

-Sedhiou Band "Africa Kambeng" (Africassette, 1998)
+Sedhiou Band "Africa Kambeng" (Africassette Records, 1998)

 At the time of this recording, the Sedhiou Band was the longest-lived working ensemble in West Africa, with a sound that is both accomplished and rough.
 "Afro-Manding," as they call it, combines the sleek, intricate electric guitar playing of other modern African pop with a more rugged, rural regional folk style -- keening vocals, irregular, stuttering rhythms and a chunky sense of harmony.
 It's unusual and alluring...
 Also present is a strong Afro-Cuban influence, best heard in gentle songs like the Spanish-language "El Carretero," and the luxurious "Combinacion," which uses the venerable "Guantanamera" as the base for an extended, gritty jam session.
 Definitely worth checking out!

-Shikamoo Jazz "Chela Chela, v.1" (RetroAfric, 1995)
+Shikamoo Jazz "Chela Chela, v.1" (RetroAfric Records, 1995)

 This disc provides a new twist on on the RetroAfric label's preservationist mission: the songs themselves by this Tanzanian ensemble are vintage 1960s Afro-pop, but the performances are from the 1990s.
 Shikamoo Jazz is an 11-piece ensemble made up of veteran players such as Fundi Konde (who has his own disc in this same series) that's sort of a Tanzanian version of the Buena Vista Social Club, keeping alive the classic music of Tanzania's early-'60s, East African "jazz" scene, but makes the material live again for modern audiences.
 They call their music "chela chela"; I call it awesome.
-More lovely stuff, with some offbeat touches, such as the antique-sounding keyboard, which calls to mind the Arabic-flavored explorations of Ethiopia's Mahmoud Ahmed (who is featured in the fabulous ETHIOPIQUES series, on Buda Musique.)
+More lovely stuff, with some offbeat touches, such as the antique-sounding keyboard, which calls to mind the Arabic-flavored explorations of Ethiopia's Mahmoud Ahmed (who is featured in the fabulous Ethiopiques series).
 Unique sounding, sometimes a little clunky, but definitely worth checking out!

 George Sibanda "The Legendary George Sibanda: 1948-52" (SWP Records, 2008)

 An archival delight, featuring recordings of Rhodesian singer-guitarist George Sibanda, who was one of Southern Africa's first commercial stars...
 Apparently he was a bit of a mystery man as well -- the folks at the SWP label were unable to unearth any biographical information about him (not even a photo!) even though they are the curators of the music archive that original recorded Sibanda's music.
 Sibanda recorded for several years, then died young after falling off the rails and becoming a heavy drinker: by the end of the 1950s, he was gone.
 The music he left behind was great, though -- fun, idiosyncratic acoustic tunes with the bounce and unevenness of early Kenyan benga.
 Included is Sibanda's original version of the song "Guabi Guabi," which entered the American folk repertoire through versions by Ramblin' Jack Elliott, Jim Kweskin and others.
-The music might not be entirely accessible even to open-minded, modern world music fans, but for those who like kooky, antique, uncategorizable styles, this is a real treasure.
+The music might not be entirely accessible even to open-minded, modern world music fans, but for those who like kooky, antique, un-categorizable styles, this is a real treasure.
 The SWP series, by the way, collects the work of European musicologist Hugh Tracey, who documented and recorded countless African styles over the course of several decades as a professional song-catcher.
 It's great stuff - definitely worth tracking down!

 Kenyan expatriate Sila, backed by a loose-limbed, funky SF Bay Area band, revives the original, politically-charged spirit of '70s afrofunk with this earnest set of loping, danceable groove tunes.
 The long shadow of Fela Kuti hangs over the first half of this album, with a bit of Gil Scott-Heron in there as well...
 Things are pretty groovy until the last few tracks, when the band gets a little dubby, slower, and more experimental.
 That, and Sila's occasional vocal similarity to Sting are the main downsides -- other than that, this is a pretty solid set from this San Francisco-based ensemble...
 Bet they're a blast live!

-Sila & The Afrofunk Experience "Black President" (Visila, 2006)
+Sila & The Afrofunk Experience "Black President" (Visila Records, 2006)

 Mansa Sissoko & Jayme Stone "Africa To Appalachia" (Self-Released, 2008)